Overview

 About the Leke Leke Waterfall

 The Leke Leke waterfall is located in the center of Bali, near the village of Nungnung in the Tabanan Regency.
-It is a quite impressive waterfall, with a height of around 50 meters and known as one of the most powerful waterfalls of Bali.
+It is quite an impressive waterfall, with a height of around 50 meters, and known as one of the most powerful waterfalls in Bali.

-Because of its more secluded location, this waterfall tends to be less crowded than the more famous waterfalls closer to the popular tourist areas like Ubud, but it is gaining popularity due to its Instagram worthy look!
+Because of its more secluded location, Leke Leke waterfall tends to be a bit of a hidden gem.
+It is often less crowded than the more famous waterfalls closer to popular tourist areas like Ubud.
+However, it is gaining popularity due to its Instagram-worthy look!

-At the bottom of the waterfall is some small pools, perfect for wading.
-Unfortunately, these pools is not big enough for proper swimming.
+At the bottom of Leke Leke waterfall is a shallow pool, perfect for wading.
+Unfortunately, this pool is not big enough for proper swimming.

-The entrance to the Leke Leke waterfall has been moved a bit from its previous entrance.
+The entrance and ticket booth to the Leke Leke waterfall have been moved a bit from its previous entrance.
 It has become much more ‘official’ and accessible.
 When purchasing your entrance ticket, you will be offered a welcome drink. after which you can start your descent to the waterfall.
-The path to the waterfall is clear and consists of concrete steps, sandy parts and some bamboo bridges.
-You walk through beautiful jungle surroundings with tropicals plants, especially the last part.
-Some sections can be slippery, especially during rainy season, so be careful when descending.
-It is an easy walk down and in 10-15 minutes you will reach this beautiful waterfall.
+The path is clear and consists of concrete steps, sandy parts, and some bamboo bridges.
+You walk through a beautiful jungle surrounded by tropical plants, especially the last part.
+Some sections can be slippery, especially during the rainy season, so be careful when descending.
+It is an easy walk down and in 10-15 minutes you will reach the mesmerizing Leke Leke waterfall.
 Due to the spray of the water, it can be muddy and slippery around the waterfall, so be careful not to slide.

 On the way back up, the path splits and you have to take another way back up that goes past some Bali swings and eventually arrives back at the restaurant.